 Our community learning offer is designed in conjunction with local community groups and partners to enrich the lives of Medway residents.
 The curriculum includes a targeted low cost and free offer that is created to meet the needs of the community in areas of Medway where Age UK has highlighted Medway residents are at increased risk of social isolation.
-By providing a range of courses including arts and crafts, Tai Chi, yoga and gardening, MAE seeks to not only reduce social isolation but to create cohesive communities and help people to remain active.
-Sport England has highlighted being active has positive effects on mental health too.
+By providing a range of courses including cooking, arts and crafts, Tai Chi, yoga and gardening, MAE seeks to not only reduce social isolation but to create cohesive communities and help people to remain active and healthy.
 Furthermore, making learning accessible and taking it into the community will help to support Medway residents to navigate the challenges of the cost of living crisis, by helping them to develop the skills and resilience required.
 Our excellent close partnerships working with stakeholders, both internal and external, ensures we can signpost learners to further support where needed.